Hurricane Rick (2021): Meteorological history

 On October 18, the National Hurricane Center (NHC) started highlighting the chances of development of a low pressure area offshore the Pacific coast of Mexico.
 An area of disturbed weather became identifiable south of the coasts of Guatemala and El Salvador on the next day.
 Shower and thunderstorm activity was initially scattered, and only gradual development was expected, although the NHC noted that the system would likely become a tropical depression by October 24.
 On the afternoon of October 21, a broad area of low pressure developed just south of the Gulf of Tehuantepec.
 Shower activity gradually became better organized, although an advanced scatterometer pass early on October 22 revealed that the system had not developed a closed wind circulation.
 However, a rapid increase in organization soon occurred, and following a Dvorak classification of T2.0/30 kn, the NHC upgraded the low pressure system into a tropical depression at 15:00 UTC on October 21.

 At the time of genesis, the depression was moving briskly to the west under the influence of a ridge to its north.
 Situated within an environment of little vertical wind shear, high moisture, and of warm sea surface temperatures near 30 C, the depression was upgraded into a tropical storm that evening after an increase in curved band features and upper-level outflow in all directions.
 A central dense overcast subsequently developed, and microwave imagery indicated the development of a ring of deep convection, which is often a precursor to an eye, which prompted the NHC to re-assess the intensity of Rick at 60 kn and forecast rapid deepening at 09:00 UTC on October 23.
 That afternoon, Rick attained hurricane status as the cyclone began to curve north-northwestward in response to a weakness in the ridge.
 An eye briefly became apparent in visible satellite imagery and following measurements from a Hurricane Hunter aircraft, the NHC set the intensity of the storm at 80 kn.
-During the next 18 to 24 hours, the hurricane exhibited little change in organization as it tracked north; the cause of this arrested development phase was 15 to 20 kn of wind shear and an environment of less than 50% relative humidity.
+During the next 18 to 24 hours, the hurricane weakened slightly as it tracked north; the cause of this arrested development phase was 15 to 20 kn of wind shear and an environment of less than 50% relative humidity.
 However, microwave imagery showed a 20 nmi wide closed eyewall had re-developed by the evening of October 23, a sign that Rick had resumed intensification.
 Based on wind measurements from a Hurricane Hunter aircraft, Rick was upgraded into a Category 2 hurricane on the Saffir-Simpson scale at 06:00 UTC on October 25.
 The storm also attained its peak intensity of 90 kn at the same time along with a minimum barometric pressure of 977 mbar.
 At 10:00 UTC, Rick made landfall between Lázaro Cárdenas and Zihuatanejo while at its peak intensity.
 The system then rapidly weakened while it moved further inland, towards the mountainous terrain of Mexico.
 Early on October 26, Rick dissipated over west-central Mexico.